0xarmagan/0xarmagan/README.md

 - 👋 Hi, I’m @0xarmagan
-- 👀 I’m interested in Creating a shitposter, translating a blog, thinking a social media strategy, memeing, helping new community members navigate the ecosystem, finding new and ways to improve the discord experience
+- 👀 I’m interested in creating a shitposter, translating a blog, thinking a social media strategy, memeing, helping new community members navigate the ecosystem, finding new and ways to improve the discord experience
 - 🌱 I’m currently learning DAO's, community building
 - 💞️ I’m looking to collaborate on @1hiveTR @hermezturkce @harvestturkce
 - 📫 How to reach me Discord @armog